What is a construction productivity rate?

 Example: $8,880 ÷ 420 m³ = $21.14/m³

 Output-based rates are useful for field supervisors who need real-time performance feedback.
 Cost-based rates connect directly to the project budget for variance tracking.
+A construction reporting API keeps daily quantities, hours, and cost codes structured enough for productivity calculations to flow into dashboards automatically.

 Try it — calculate your productivity rate